-I have known I wanted to be a teacher since I was in the fifth grade.
-That passion has led me through two degrees from Yale University, many published curriculum units and two books, as well as leadership positions in the Yale-New Haven Teachers Institute, the Comer Institute, the Annenberg Institute for School Reform, and the Aurora Fellowship.
+I knew I wanted to be a teacher since I was in the fifth grade.
+That passion has led me through two degrees from Yale University, many published curriculum units, and two books, as well as leadership positions in the Yale-New Haven Teachers Institute, the Comer Institute, the Annenberg Institute for School Reform, and the Aurora Fellowship.
 In 2004, as a high-school principal in Connecticut, I received The Joseph B. Whitehead Educator of Distinction Award.
 Most importantly -- and unknown to me -- I had been nominated for this national honor by one of my students.

 I am delighted to be back at TMS since, given my association with so many schools, on so many different levels, I recognize how TMS embodies the best of personalized, inventive, caring, yet rigorous experiences for its students.
-I look forward with great enthusiasm to the new school year.
+I look forward with great enthusiasm to returning to the TMS community.